argoproj/argo-events/gateways/core/artifact/README.md

 Artifact gateway listens to bucket notifications from Minio S3 server.
 If you are interested in AWS S3 then read [AWS SNS Gateway]()

-## What types bucket notifications minio offers?
+## What types of bucket notifications minio offers?
 Read [here](https://docs.minio.io/docs/minio-bucket-notification-guide.html)

 ## How to define an event source in confimap?